 The Auto Component Industry in India is highly price sensitive.
 The Original Equipment Manufacturers do not grant price increase though the input costs have increased.
 This has impacted profits of the Company.

-Therefore, in light of the miniscule contribution of profits from IST Steel & Power Ltd and the operating losses of the auto ancillary business in IST Ltd, it becomes clear that almost all the profitability and future cash generation for IST Ltd is dependent upon the fate of its wholly owned subsidiary Gurgaon Infospace Ltd and other investments made by it.
+Therefore, in light of the minuscule contribution of profits from IST Steel & Power Ltd and the operating losses of the auto ancillary business in IST Ltd, it becomes clear that almost all the profitability and future cash generation for IST Ltd is dependent upon the fate of its wholly-owned subsidiary Gurgaon Infospace Ltd and other investments made by it.

-Therefore, it becomes paramount that the investor should analyse the business of Gurgaon Infospace Ltd and other investments of IST Ltd to understand the probability for future value generating ability of IST Ltd. The FY2016 annual report of IST Ltd in the noncurrent investments section of the consolidated financials provides a gist of the investments made by the IST group apart from the wholly owned subsidiary (Gurgaon Infospace Ltd).
+Therefore, it becomes paramount that the investor should analyse the business of Gurgaon Infospace Ltd and other investments of IST Ltd to understand the probability for the future value-generating ability of IST Ltd. The FY2016 annual report of IST Ltd in the noncurrent investments section of the consolidated financials provides a gist of the investments made by the IST group apart from the wholly-owned subsidiary (Gurgaon Infospace Ltd).

 Gurgaon Infospace Ltd